Close Menu

 MEETING LISTING 5.08 FOR WEIGHT LOSS

 If ulcerative colitis has caused you to lose a significant amount of weight, then you may qualify for benefits under listing 5.08 for weight loss.
 Your medical records will need to show that you have a body mass index (BMI) of less than 17.5 on two occasions at least 60 days apart within a consecutive twelve month period.
-Simply testifying in court that you lost weight due to your disease will not help you meet this listing.
+Simply telling the judge in court that you lost weight due to your disease will not help you meet this listing.
 Your medical records must show your weight loss.
-Have your doctor document your weight when you visit the doctor.
+When you visit the doctor, make sure they document your weight in your progress notes.

 ULCERATIVE COLITIS MAY PREVENT YOU FROM WORKING